Sign in

 How quickly did T. rex run?

-Recent computer models and other evidence suggest that T. rex did not run but walked at speeds up to 15 mph.
-Still, 15 mph was fast enough to hunt down other large dinosaurs, most of which were designed for even slower movement.
+Recent computer simulations and studies propose that T. rex did not run but could walk at speeds of up to 15 mph, fast enough to pursue and capture other large dinosaurs, which were generally slower.

 Was T. rex the biggest land predator ever?

-T. rex was certainly the biggest two-legged predator in its Late Cretaceous ecosystem, and it was one of the largest predators ever to live on land.
-Other species, such as Carcharodontosaurus, Giganotosaurus and Spinosaurus, were similar in size but lived earlier in the Cretaceous Period.
-They belonged to different families of predatory dinosaurs than T. rex.
+T. rex was indeed the largest bipedal predator in its Late Cretaceous ecosystem and ranks among the largest terrestrial predators ever.
+Other dinosaurs, such as Carcharodontosaurus, Giganotosaurus, and Spinosaurus, were comparable in size but lived earlier in the Cretaceous Period and belonged to different predatory dinosaur families.

 How quickly did T. rex grow?